jboss-developer/jboss-eap-quickstarts/thread-racing/README.md

 The application will be running at the following URL <http://localhost:8080/jboss-thread-racing/>.

 To start a race press the `Insert Coin` button.
 The page displays the names of the threads as they join the race.
-It then tracks the progress of each thread through the Batch, EE Concurrency, JAX-R, JMS, and JSON stages of the race.
+It then tracks the progress of each thread through the Batch, EE Concurrency, JAX-RS, JMS, and JSON stages of the race.
 Finally, it displays the official race results and championship standings.

 Server Log: Expected warnings and errors